DavidSouther/software_craftsmanship/04_unit_testing/01_rug_tests/01_python.md

 ## Exercises

-* Write tests for the other rugs types you want.
+*   Write tests for the other rugs types you have.